alumik/common-crawl-downloader/README.md

 python src/main.py
 ```

+> [!CAUTION]
-**Always** press `CTRL-C` to exit the download process.
+> **Always** press `CTRL-C` to exit the download process.
 Killing it directly will cause data loss and inconsistency in
-database.
+> the database.

+You can run this script multiple times to download data in parallel.
+The script will automatically check the database to
+avoid duplicate downloads and ensure consistency.
+Just make sure to **use the same database configuration** in all
+instances and **modify the worker name** in the config file.

 ## Database Structure